locka99/cpp-to-rust-book/features_of_rust/collections.md

 # Collections

+A collection is something that holds zero or more elements in some fashion that allows you to enumerate those elements, add or remove elements, find them and so forth.

+* Vector - a dynamic array.
+Appending or removing elements from the end is cheap (providing the array is large enough to accomodate an additional item).
+Inserting items or removing them from any other part of the array is more expensive and involves memory movements.
+Generally speaking you should always reserve enough space in a vector for the most elements you anticipate it will hold.
+Reallocating memory can be expensive and lead to fragmentation.

+* Vecdeque - a ring buffer array.
+Items can be added or removed from either end relatively cheaply.
+Items in the array are not arranged sequentially so there is a little more complexity to managing wraparound and removal than a Vector.

+* LinkedList - a linked list individually allocates memory for each element making it cheap to add or remove elements from anywhere in the list.
+However there is a lot more overhead to iterating the list by index and much more heap allocation.

+* Set - a collection that holds a unique set of items.
+Duplicates are not permitted.
+Some sets maintain the order of insertion.

+* Map - a collection where each item is referenced by a unique key.
+Some maps can maintain the order of insertion.

 C++ and Rust have have collections as part of their standard library as is common with modern languages.

 | C | C++ | Rust